Tanami/VagrantLamp/README.md

   	$ git clone https://github.com/AdamJHall/VagrantLamp.git .
   	$ PROJECT=yourprojectname vagrant up

-You may also need to run to update your hosts file
+You may also need to run "$ vagrant hostmanager" to update your hosts file
-	$ vagrant hostmanager

 ### Connecting
 	$ vagrant ssh